pyrotek45/avon/tutorial/TUTORIAL.md

 ### Deployment Safety

-Avon's deployment process is designed to be atomic-like and fail-safe.
+Avon's deployment process is designed to be **truly atomic** and fail-safe.
+When deploying a list of FileTemplates, if any file cannot be written, **zero files are written**.

-**1. No Partial Writes**
-Avon prepares all file operations before writing anything to disk.
-It validates:
+**1. Three-Phase Atomic Deployment**

+Avon uses a three-phase approach to ensure atomicity:

+**Phase 1: Preparation & Validation**
-- All paths are valid
+- All paths are validated for security (no path traversal)
-- Parent directories can be created
+- All parent directories are created
 - No type errors occurred during evaluation

-If **any** error occurs during this preparation phase, Avon aborts immediately. **Zero files are written.**
+If **any** error occurs during this phase, Avon aborts immediately. **Zero files are written.**

+**Phase 2: Write Validation**
+Before writing any files, Avon validates that **all** files can be written:
+- For existing files: Verifies they can be opened for writing (checks permissions)
+- For backup operations: Verifies backup location is writable
+- For new files: Verifies parent directories are writable

+If **any** file fails validation, Avon aborts immediately. **Zero files are written.**

+This ensures that when deploying a list like `[@/a.txt {...}, @/b.txt {...}, @/c.txt {...}]`, if `b.txt` cannot be written (e.g., read-only file), then `a.txt` and `c.txt` are also not written.
+The deployment is truly atomic.

+**Phase 3: Writing**
+Only after all files pass validation does Avon proceed to write them.
+Files are written sequentially, but since all have been validated, write failures are extremely rare (e.g., disk full during write).

 **2. Directory Creation Checks**
 If creating a directory fails (e.g., due to permissions), deployment aborts before any files are written.

 **3. Write Error Handling**
-If a file write fails (e.g., disk full, permission denied) during the writing phase, Avon stops immediately and reports exactly what happened.
+If a file write fails during Phase 3 (e.g., disk full), Avon stops immediately and reports exactly what happened.
+However, this is rare since all files are validated in Phase 2.

 ### Preventing Accidental Overwrites